Prospective Students

 Final Thoughts

-Snakes are extraordinary organisms for studying evolution.
-They provide powerful systems for investigating diversification, adaptation, genomics, and biogeography.
-But loving snakes is not the same as wanting to be an evolutionary biologist and become a primary investigator.
+Snakes are extraordinary organisms for studying evolution and I am deeply driven my my love for them in my scientific pursuits.
+They conveniently provide powerful systems for investigating diversification, adaptation, and biogeography.
+But loving snakes is not the same as wanting to be an evolutionary biologist or enough to become a primary investigator, such as a professor or curator.

-If you are excited about publishing rigorous, theory-driven research — and are ready to commit to the demanding, writing-intensive nature of graduate training — I would be happy to hear from you.
-I conduct zoom sessions to chat with prospective student starting in September of the year of that planned application; at that time, a link to sign up to chat will be posted here https://docs.google.com/spreadsheets/d/14Cen8PcJTrn0G3lNM52vhbrVLTzT8n-_f3X8yFB5pX4/edit?usp=sharing.
+If you are excited about publishing rigorous, theory-driven research about snakes and other squamates and are ready to commit to the demanding, writing-intensive nature of graduate training I would be happy to hear from you!